Trustees

 In 2014, he co-authored the first ‘Royal Cook Book’, published through the Royal Collection.

-Edward is a Fellow of the Institute of Hospitality (FIH), he is a Board member of the Royal Academy of Culinary Arts, and a Patron of the University of West London, from whom he was also awarded an Honorary Doctorate in 2011.
+Edward is a Fellow of the Institute of Hospitality (FIH), he is an Honorary Governor of the Royal Academy of Culinary Arts, and a Patron of the University of West London, from whom he was also awarded an Honorary Doctorate in 2011.

 Silvano Giraldin, MdL